Partially multiplicative quandles and simplicial Hurwitz spaces: Simplicial Hurwitz spaces

-We then assume that $\Q$ is augmented, and define a sub-bisimplicial set $\NAdm(\Q)$ of $\Arr(\Q)$, containing the \emph{non-admissible} part of $\Arr(\Q)$.
-The relative cellular chain complex $\CH_*(|\Arr(\Q)|,|\NAdm(\Q)|)$ has a rather simple, combinatorial description: in fact, it can also be regarded as the (reduced) total chain complex associated with a certain bisimplicial abelian group: again, this bisimplicial abelian group can be obtained through a double bar construction.
+The relative cellular chain complex $\CH_*(|\Arr(\Q)|,|\NAdm(\Q)|)$ has a rather simple, combinatorial description, and can also be identified with the reduced total chain complex associated with a certain bisimplicial abelian group, arising through a double bar construction.